MARK37 Resources

 TAKE IT DOWN Act — Signed into Law, May 2025

 The only new federal privacy law passed in 2025.
 Makes it a crime to post or threaten to post intimate images of someone without their consent — including AI-generated fake images (deepfakes).
 Platforms have 48 hours to take down flagged content once someone reports it.
+Platforms had until May 19, 2026 to build and implement their removal systems — that deadline has now passed, meaning full enforcement is in effect.

 COPPA Rule Amendments (FTC Final Rule) — In Effect